kirill-rubashevskiy/graildient-descent/README.md

 - **Exploratory Data Analysis (EDA)**: A comprehensive analysis of tabular and text features has been implemented.
 A section for image features is planned for future stages.
+- **ML Experiments**: The machine learning experiments have been set up with necessary configurations, preprocessing, and feature extraction.
 - **Streamlit App**: The app is currently under development to showcase EDA results and prediction functionalities.